Skip to main content

 Why should women participate in clinical trials?

 Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
-The goal of clinical trials is to determine if a new test or treatment works and is safe.
-Although people may benefit from being part of a clinical trial, they should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others can be better helped in the future.
+The goal of a clinical trial is to determine if a new test or treatment works and is safe.
+Although people may benefit from being part of a clinical trial, they should know that the primary purpose is to gain new scientific knowledge so that others can be better helped in the future.

-Researchers at NIMH and around the country conduct many studies with patients and healthy volunteers.
+Researchers at NIMH and around the country conduct many studies with women.
 We have new and better treatment options today because of what clinical trials have uncovered.
 Talk to a health care provider about clinical trials, their benefits and risks, and whether one is right for you.

-NIMH researchers are currently working to identify the causes of, treatments for, and predictors of risk for reproductive endocrine-related mood disorders, including the following:
+NIMH researchers are currently working to identify the causes of, treatments for, and predictors of mood disorders unique to women, including:

 Our studies take place at the NIH Clinical Center in Bethesda, Maryland, and require regular visits.
 If you don’t live nearby, you can find a clinical trial near you .

 Sex and gender can influence health in important ways.
-You can help scientists learn more about the differences and make it possible to draw conclusions that advance health for both women and men.
-NIMH is committed to ensuring that women trying to decide whether to enroll in a clinical study get all the information they need to feel comfortable and make informed decisions.
+You can help researchers learn more and advance health care for all people.
+NIMH is committed to ensuring that people have all the information they need to feel comfortable and make informed decisions before participating in a study.

 Unless otherwise specified, the information on our website and in our publications is in the public domain and may be reused or copied without permission.
 However, you may not reuse or copy images.
 Please cite the National Institute of Mental Health as the source.
 Read our copyright policy to learn more about our guidelines for reusing NIMH content.